 1. Crazy Dog Mini Train-Me!
 Chicken Training Treats

-- 500 treats per bag: Great value for frequent trainers or multi-dog homes
+- 500 treats per bag: Plenty for extended training routines

-- 1.5 calories per treat: Helps prevent overfeeding during extended sessions
+- Only 1.5 calories each: Helps prevent overfeeding

 - Low calorie per treat